aendie/SFalmanac-Py3/README.md

 SFalmanac-Py3 is a Python 3 script that creates the daily pages of the Nautical Almanac.
 These are tables that are needed for celestial navigation with a sextant.
 Although you are strongly advised to purchase the official Nautical Almanac, this program will reproduce the tables with no warranty or guarantee of accuracy.

 SFalmanac-Py3 was developed with the intention of having identical output format as Pyalmanac-Py3.
-As opposed to the older PyEphem astronomy library, the intention was for it to be based entirely on the newer Skyfield astronomical library: https://rhodesmill.org/skyfield/, however PyEphem is still required to calculate the planet magnitudes.
+As opposed to the older Ephem astronomy library, the intention was for it to be based entirely on the newer Skyfield astronomical library: https://rhodesmill.org/skyfield/, however Ephem is still required to calculate the planet magnitudes.

 It uses the star database in Skyfield, which is based on data from the Hipparcos Catalogue.
 The principal disadvantage is that calculating twilight (actual, civil and nautical sunrise/sunset) and moonrise/moonset is **extremely** slow.
 As a consequence of this a new hybrid version is available that is four times faster.
-(The hybrid version uses PyEphem to calculate twilight and moonrise/moonset with only a minimal loss of accuracy.)
+(The hybrid version uses Ephem to calculate twilight and moonrise/moonset with only a minimal loss of accuracy.)

-NOTE: two scripts are included (both can be run): 'sfalmanac.py' and 'increments.py'
+**NOTE: the Python Package Index (PyPI) edition is here:** https://pypi.org/project/sfalmanac/
+**Users are encouraged to install the PyPI edition instead.**
 NOTE: a Python 2.7 script with identical functionality can be found at:  https://github.com/aendie/SFalmanac-Py2
-NOTE: a 100% [PyEphem](https://rhodesmill.org/pyephem/) version of SFalmanac is available here: https://github.com/aendie/Pyalmanac-Py3
+NOTE: a 100% [Ephem](https://rhodesmill.org/pyephem/) version of SFalmanac is available here: https://github.com/aendie/Pyalmanac-Py3
 NOTE: the faster hybrid version is available here: https://github.com/aendie/SkyAlmanac-Py3